limebit/medmodels/docs/user_guide/02_medrecord_intro.md

 ## Accessing Elements in a MedRecord

 Now that we have stored some structured data in our MedRecord, we might want to access certain elements of it.
-The main way to do this is by either selecting the data with their indicies or via groups that they are in.
+The main way to do this is by either selecting the data with their indices or via groups that they are in.

 ```{literalinclude} scripts/02_medrecord_intro.py
 ---